-Smallsat mission integrator NanoAvionics, which has gained recognition from the industry for its nanosatellite technology in recent years, aims to capture a share of the lucrative microsatellite segment with the first modular microsat bus in the industry, the “MP42” (click here to visit product page).
+Smallsat mission integrator NanoAvionics, which has gained recognition from the industry for its nanosatellite technology in recent years, aims to capture a share of the lucrative microsatellite segment with modular microsat bus, the “MP42” (click here to visit product page).
 With 10,000 smallsats scheduled to be launched over the next 10 years, NanoAvionics expects to grow fivefold in size across its entire service portfolio for nano- and microsatellite missions and produce about 120 satellites per year by 2025.

 NanoAvionics’ microsatellite buses are the latest addition to the company’s end-to-end smallsat mission infrastructure aimed at constellations, covering mission design, production, launch brokering, ground segment and satellite operations.

 By repeating its successful and cost-efficient approach for nanosatellite bus design, manufacturing and integration, NanoAvionics estimates to provide similar cost savings with its microsats.
 It allows companies to reduce their CAPEX, receive rapid integration and deploy their spacecraft much quicker compared to other existing solutions in the market without compromising on quality and reliability.

 NanoAvionics significantly shortens the time to customize a satellite and lowers the overall price of a spacecraft by keeping about 80% of the flight-proven architecture consistent for each mission and by using modular subsystem manufactured in advance and in larger quantities.